-

 Course Outline

 This one-year programme is split into three semesters, with a mix of practical class, theory and context.
 Students have a busy week with taught classes as well as reporting assignments and independent study.
 In semester one students work on news reporting practice for print, online and broadcasting in ‘Journalism Bootcamp’.
 Key ethical and regulatory issues are explored in ‘Global Media and Society’.
-In Semester Two students work on hyperlocal website Galway Pulse, a local newspaper and produce a drivetime radio show in ‘Multimedia Newsdays’.
+In Semester Two students work on the award-winning hyperlocal website Galway Pulse, a local newspaper and produce a drivetime radio show in ‘Multimedia Newsdays’.
 Students can also choose from a range of elective modules.

 Semester One